grantjenks/py-tree-sitter-languages/README.rst

 2. repos.txt — Text file that contains a list of included language repositories and their commit hashes.

-3. build.sh — Shell script to download the language repositories.
+3. build.py — Python script to download and build the language repositories.

-4. build.py — Python script to build support for all languages.

-5. .github/workflows/release.yml — GitHub action to invoke `cibuildwheel`_ and
+4. .github/workflows/release.yml — GitHub action to invoke `cibuildwheel`_ and
    release to PyPI.

 .. _`cibuildwheel`: https://github.com/pypa/cibuildwheel